lsa-pucrs/stm32-toolchain/README.md

 Below are general instructions for installation and usage.
 This repository contains all the necessary files, however it might be prudent to replace them with newer versions when available.

+## STLink firmware Update

+When you are using the STLink for the first time you might experience communication problems when flashing (e.g., LIBUSB timeout error) and the command 'st-flash --probe' miight not work.
+If this is the case, you will need to [update the STLink firmware](http://www.emcu.eu/how-to-update-the-st-link-fw-under-linux/) following this tutorial on how to do so.

 ## Dependancies

 * [ARM EABI GCC compiler](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads) (NOTE: Must be "arm-none" version)